Quantum anomaly triggers the violation of scaling laws in gravitational system

 It is worthwhile to give some outlooks on our results.
-Although we have found a black hole system violating scaling laws, whether there are other gravitational systems sharing the same behaviors remain an open issue.
-In addition, the underlying physical meaning of the condition $a_{11}=0$ seems to be still mysterious needing to be further explored, which may be important to understand the microscopic reason for the violation of scaling law.
+Although we have found a black hole system violating scaling laws, whether there are other four dimensional gravitational systems sharing the same behaviors remain an open issue.
+In addition, it is important to further understand the microscopic mechanism for the violation of scaling law.
+One potential direction towards this question is that we can understand more about the topological viewpoint of black hole phase transition and the vortex anti-vortex annihilation phenomenon as shown in Refs.\cite{Wei:2022dzw,Ahmed:2022kyv}.
 Particularly, whether the novel phase transition behavior predicted in this letter can be realized in laboratory is an interesting direction to be pursued.
 Furthermore, besides our case in this letter, there may be other cases with scaling-law violation such as nonzero $a_{21}$ with $a_{11}=a_{12}=0$, which may present different critical exponents from our results (\ref{ce}).
 Although this condition will not be satisfied due to limited parameter space in this letter, it remains an interesting question to seek a gravitational system which can realize this.
 Progress in those directions will shed significant light on the understanding of gravitational system and renormalization group theory.